-

 Projects

-MATCH will provide job placements in primarily the ICT, technology and engineering sectors in 4 EU Member States (Belgium, Luxembourg, Italy and The Netherlands) to over 200 young graduates from Senegal and Nigeria.
-The project aims to strengthen the skills and employability of the young graduates, develop the capacity of institutional partners that are part of the labour migration scheme and address sectorial labour shortages in the 4 participating EU Member States.
+MATCH provided job placements in primarily the ICT, technology and engineering sectors in 4 EU Member States (Belgium, Luxembourg, Italy and The Netherlands) to over 200 young graduates from Senegal and Nigeria.
+The project aimed to strengthen the skills and employability of the young graduates, develop the capacity of institutional partners that are part of the labour migration scheme and address sectorial labour shortages in the 4 participating EU Member States.

 Through the project "Enhancing Tunisian Youth Employability through Professional Internships in Belgian Companies" 31 young Tunisians came to Belgium for a six-month period to gain hands-on work experience and develop their professional skills, with the overall objective of enhancing their employability back in their home country.
 The project has been financed by the Belgian Immigration Office and supported by the Tunisian Government.